How fit should you be. Fitness forecasting into the future.

 You are likely to have been advised by your health professional to introduce physical activity in your life… that you should get out for a walk or two during the week.

-You are busy, and ‘exercise time’ is hard to schedule.
+I’m guessing you are busy, and ‘exercise time’ is hard to schedule.
 So the last thing we want is for you to not get the best possible return on your time investment!

 Aerobic fitness is your best health predictor